Kiranendra/django-demo/README.md

 		python manage.py shell

 	19-a.
-To add data into the table:
+To add data into the table using shell:

 	    # import the Model
 	    from home.models import Product